nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

   4. Click **Confirm** to submit the request.

-  5. On submitting the request, the message "Request sent" is displayed.

 - A request for changing the security server owner must be submitted to the X-Road governing authority according to the organizational procedures of the X-Road instance.

 - The owner change request must be approved by the X-Road governing authority.